 "It was good to finally make some big shots,' Golden Eagles' coach Dan Piccione said.
 "The kids played well; they played with heart.
 It's nice when you can see the ball go in the way it did tonight."
 Piccione was happy for the success Brais, the team's designated sharpshooter, had in the win over Tourtellotte.
 "Ian is always working hard on his outside shooting.
 When he gets open, he makes them.
 When he gets hot, we keep giving him the rock, and he got hot tonight," Piccione said."
-We've been having trouble lately getting Ian open, but he was able to get open tonight and hit some shots, which allowed some of the other kids to feed off his ener- One of those "other kids" was Kellen Smith, who scored 19 points, 11 in the second half.
+We've been having trouble lately getting Ian open, but he was able to get open tonight and hit some shots, which allowed some of the other kids to feed off his energy.
+One of those "other kids" was Kellen Smith, who scored 19 points, 11 in the second half.
 All of the senior's offensive production came from in close to the basket.
 "Kellen works really hard on the inside.
 When we have our full lineup we have a little bit of an inside game and a little bit of an outside game, and they work well together," Piccione said.
 "It's been awhile since we've had everybody out there together.
 The first game against Tourtellotte (a 67-47 Tigers victory in a game played at Ellis Tech) we didn't have Kellen.
-He clearly made a big difference for us tonight."
-Tourtellotte (3-9) started strong, running offensive plays that resulted in five easy baskets in the first six minutes of the game and allowed the Tigers to grab a 10-9 lead.
-Sophomore Josh Carlson (14 points) had two of the baskets while juniors Jake Patterson (nine points).
-Deonte Snow (seven points) and Louis Ochoa, all had one basket each "The offense was running well early.
-Three straight hoops to start the game, and then anything that could go wrong did go wrong," Tourtellotte coach Neil Bernier said.
-"Right now we're not a team that has been successful at executing plays or game plans.
-We have individual talent, but it doesn't show when you don't execute."
-Ellis Tech took the lead for good, 11-10, with 1:42 remaining in the quarter on a tip-in that was credited to the Golden Eagles' Owen Lefebvre (six points), but actually went off the fingertips of Patterson while the two were battling for the rebound of a missed shot.
-Brais took over at that point, pushing the Ellis Tech lead to 14-10 on his first 3-pointer of the game (with 1:09 left in the quarter) and 17-10 on his second trey, which came with nine seconds left in the period.
-Ten seconds into the second quarter Brais pushed the Golden Eagles lead to 20-10 on a left-side 3-pointer.
-His two other 3s came from the right corner (with 6:34 remaining before halftime) and the left side (with 2:18 left in the second period).
+He clearly made a big difference for us

+Kellen Smith of Ellis Tech leaps into the air for a layup while the Tourtellotte defense surrounds him from both sides.
+COFFEEHOUSE continued from page A1 know if myself and a cou- run.
+I accepted, but while ple veterans could attend 3-pointer.
+His two other 3s came from the right to call me and wanted to and event they wanted to I was talking to him I corner (with 6:34 remaining before halftime) and the left side (with 2:18 left in the second period).
 Cornell, who canned a 3-pointer in the first quarter, had two more in the second quarter, both coming from the right corner.
-Caleb Evans' lone 3 also came in the second The Golden Eagles' largest lead of the second quarter was 37-20 (after Brais' trey with 2:18 left before halftime).
+Caleb Evans' lone 3 also came in the second quarter.
+The Golden Eagles' largest lead of the second quarter was 37-20 (after Brais' trey with 2:18 left before halftime).
 They led, 37-26 at intermission.
 Of the seven baskets Ellis Tech scored in the second quarter, six were from beyond the 3-point arc.
 In the third quarter Tourtellotte got as close as eight points (43-35 with 1:21 left in the period) on a Patterson 3-pointer from the apex of the arc.
 Ellis Tech, however, scored the final five points of the quarter to take a 48-35 lead into the fourth period.
 The Golden Eagles largest lead, 67-45, came with 1:19 remaining in the game.
 The loss to Ellis Tech was the Tigers' third straight defeat and sixth in their last seven games.
 "This streak that we're on, it's not even an effort thing.
 A lot of it is mental.
 We have a bit of a tough time with adversity right now," Bernier said.
 "When things start to go bad we start getting angry internally - we're not blaming each other - and then we do things like come down the floor and try to erase a 17-point deficit in one possession.
-"We got a lot of shots that we wanted tonight;
+"We got a lot of shots that we wanted tonight; talked with him about moving to their space in Putnam.
+We moved to who has served can feel safe and accepted.
+"They're comfortable.